Create a regular list

-S3 is R’s oldest and simplest object-oriented system.
-It underlies much of R’s base functionality, including how print(), summary(), and predict() work for different data types.
-Understanding S3 gives you control over how your own functions behave with different object types.
+S3 classes are R’s oldest and simplest object-oriented system.
+They underlie much of R’s base functionality, including how print(), summary(), and predict() work for different data types.
+Understanding S3 classes gives you control over how your own functions behave with different object types.

 An S3 object is simply a base R object with a class attribute.
 The class attribute is a character vector.
 You can attach a class to any object using the class() function.